Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression

 \subsection{Choice of Hyperparameters}

-The proposed GECM-HEM algorithm involves several hyperparameters, whose choices are crucial to the performance of the algorithm.
-For the ECM step, a vital question arises regarding the choice of $\kappa_0$ and $\kappa_1$ in the prior on the regression coefficients $\bm{\beta}$ in \eqref{eq:ecm-hem_priors}.
-Conditional on $\tau^2$, $\kappa_0$ and $\kappa_1$ respectively controls the variances of the spike and the slab components.
-Similarly, marginalization over $\tau^2$ leads to a mixture of multivariate Student-$t$ priors on $\bm{\beta}$ with $\lambda_{\tau}$ degrees of freedom, and scale parameters $\kappa_0\rho^2$ and $\kappa_1\rho^2$ corresponding to the spike and the slab components respectively.
-In this case, $\kappa_0$ and $\kappa_1$ regulates the scales of the respective Student-$t$ distributions in the spike and the slab components.
-Besides, the prior specification in \eqref{eq:g-hem_lik-priors} yields a multivariate Student-$t$ prior with $\lambda_{\tau}$ degrees of freedom and scale $\rho^2$ on the non-zero regression coefficients $\bm{\beta}_{\bm{\gamma}}$ in the Gibbs sampling step, when marginalized over $\tau^2$.
+The proposed GECM-HTEM algorithm involves several hyperparameters, whose choices are crucial to the performance of the algorithm.

+For the ECM step, a vital question arises regarding the choice of $\kappa_0$ and $\kappa_1$ in the prior on the regression coefficients $\bm{\beta}$ in \eqref{eq:ecm-htem_lik-priors}.
+Conditional on $\tau^2$, $\kappa_0$ and $\kappa_1$ control the variances of the spike and the slab components, respectively.
+Similarly, marginalization over $\tau^2$ leads to a mixture of multivariate Student-$t$ priors on $\bm{\beta}$ with $\lambda_{\tau}$ degrees of freedom, and scale parameters $\kappa_0\rho^2$ and $\kappa_1\rho^2$ corresponding to the spike and the slab components, respectively.
+In this case, $\kappa_0$ and $\kappa_1$ regulate the scales of the respective Student-$t$ distributions in the spike and the slab components.
+Besides, the prior specification in \eqref{eq:g-htem_lik-priors} yields a multivariate Student-$t$ prior with $\lambda_{\tau}$ degrees of freedom and scale $\rho^2$ on the non-zero regression coefficients $\bm{\beta}_{\bm{\gamma}}$ in the Gibbs sampling step, when marginalized over $\tau^2$.
 Since the covariates and response variables are standardized, we choose $\kappa_1 = 1$, which also preserves consistency between the priors on the slab components in the ECM and the Gibbs sampling steps.